by D. K. Cassidy

 We are told by Miss Cassidy that in Curious Reality “Each brief story deliberately distils a life’s essence”.
 Well, I’m not sure about that, it seems a rather grand claim to make, except that the stories are short, but then so is the book, and herein lies one of my criticisms: I enjoyed Curious Reality, but found it far too short.
 It only took me two hours to read it, and I am not a particularly fast reader.

-Other problems I had with Curious Reality
+Other problems I had with Curious Reality were also minor and perhaps more personal.

 In a chapter called ‘Joy’, after a character, we are told that a huge bunch of flowers was delivered, but that Joy arranged them in an old wine bottle… and later in the same chapter that her boss-to -be handed her his fountain pen with a flourish, so that she could sign the contract.
 I do not know anyone who uses a fountain pen that would willingly lend it out, especially to a stranger, but then, perhaps that’s why he’s in this book of nutters.